uber-go/fx/CONTRIBUTING.md

 * **[overcommit](https://github.com/brigade/overcommit)**, a git hook manager.
   Install `overcommit` into your path with `sudo gem install overcommit`.
-  Enable it on the UberFx repo with `overcommit --install`.
+  Enable it on the Fx repo with `overcommit --install`.
   We use overcommit to enforce a variety of style, semantic, and legal things (for example, license headers on all source files).